 Dr. Stefanie Green spent 10 years in general practice and another 12 years working exclusively in maternity and newborn care.
 She changed her focus in 2016 and now spends the great majority of her clinical time working in assisted dying.
 Based in Victoria BC, Dr. Green is the co-founder and current President of the Canadian Association of MAiD Assessors and Providers (CAMAP).
+She is a co-lead for the Canadian MAiD Curriculum Project.
 She is medical advisor to the BC Ministry of Health MAiD oversight committee and moderator of CAMAP’s national online forum.

 Comfort or consolation in a time of distress or sadness.

 Providing clear, up-to-date information on Medical Assistance in Dying (MAiD).

 MAiD is Legal